 When you have money in an IRA, you are allowed to begin taking withdrawals once you’ve reached age 59½.
 But sometimes you’d like to take your money out earlier… and you’ve probably already discovered that there is a 10% penalty for taking funds out of your IRA early, right?
 So – is there a way to avoid that penalty?
 Perhaps as a first time homebuyer.

 There are several ways to withdraw IRA funds without penalty, as a matter of fact.
-There are several sections of the Internal Revenue Code that deal with these early distributions – including 72(t) (which we’ll cover in depth in another post), first time home purchase, high medical expenses (including medical insurance), disability, and others.
+There are several sections of the Internal Revenue Code that deal with these early distributions – including 72(t) (which we’ll cover in depth in another post), first time homebuyer, high medical expenses (including medical insurance), disability, and others.
 We’ll explain the first time homebuyer option in this post, and cover the remainder of the exceptions in other posts.

 First Time Homebuyer